hitecherik/Tabulatron/README.md

       print additional input
 ```

-The `-round` flag takes the id of the round that is in the URL in the tabbycat admin interface, and _not_ tabbycat's internal round ID.
-Unless you've set tabbycat up weirdly, `-round 1` should correspond to round 1, `-round 2` to round 2, and so on.
+The `-round` flag takes the ID of the round that is in the URL in the tabbycat admin interface, and _not_ tabbycat's internal round ID.
+You can check what the round ID for the round you want to run is using `tabbycatrounds` (see below).

 If you're generating for multiple rounds (hint: concurrent outrounds) then the round flag can be passed multiple times (e.g.: `-round 7 -round 8`).